netwerk-digitaal-erfgoed/ld-workbench/README.md

 - one or more **generators**, which generate triples about each URI using SPARQL CONSTRUCT queries.

 Stages can be chained together, with the output of one stage becoming the input of the next.
+The output of each stage combined becomes the final output of the pipeline.

 ### Design principles